Be honest: can we get to the next milestone with the resources we have?

-Most founders think in reasonably binary terms: your venture is a success or your venture is a failure, and often you will oscillate between those two extremes several times in the course of a single afternoon, depending on how things are going.
+I’ve learned that most founders think in reasonably binary terms: our venture is a success or our venture is a failure, and often we will oscillate between those two extremes several times in the course of a single afternoon, depending on how things are going.

 Most investors in early-stage companies will be familiar with these sort of ventures, but unfortunately founders hardly ever realise when theirs is one.

-Here are some features of your typical textbook living dead venture:
+Here are some features of a typical textbook living dead venture:

-It has some customers, and associated revenues, but few if any who really LOVE it.
+It has some customers, and associated revenues, but few if any who really love it.
 Because people don’t feel strongly about it, one way or another, it’s difficult to get any feedback on how to improve it.
-Product work crawls to a stand-still because designers and developers can’t get excited about working on something that hardly anybody is using in anger.
+Product work crawls to a standstill because designers and developers can’t get excited about working on something that hardly anybody is using.
 People don’t find it remarkable and so don’t tell their friends.
-It may even have a bunch of customers who stick around purely out of loyalty to the founders and because they are embarrassed to admit that they don’t use it (this can be hard to believe, until you see it happening – it’s like the absent gym member who can’t bring themselves to quit because that would mean that their efforts to get fit are officially over).
+It may even have a bunch of customers who stick around purely out of loyalty to the founders and because they are embarrassed to admit that they don’t use it (this can be hard to believe, until you see it happening - it’s like the absent gym member who can’t bring themselves to quit because that would mean that their commitment to get fit is officially over).

-It makes enough money that it seems silly to think about shutting it down, but nowhere near enough to enable investment in growth or to entice further investment, and probably not enough to properly pay the founders for their time.
-As cash burns down to below subsistence level the company is effectively driven down a dead-end street, because there is no longer enough money left to spend on trying different things to turn it around, so by default it trundles along on the path it’s on, accumulating sunk costs.
+It makes enough money that it seems silly to think about shutting it down, but nowhere near enough to attract further investment to drive growth, and probably not enough to properly pay people for their time.
+As cash burns down to below subsistence level the company is effectively driven down a narrow dead-end street, because there is no longer enough money left to spend on trying different things to turn it around, so by default it trundles along on the path it’s on, accumulating sunk costs.

 It operates mostly in the dark.
-The founders stop looking at the numbers which only make them depressed.
+The founders stop looking at the numbers, because they only make them depressed.
 Faith starts to trump facts in decision making.
-Investors don’t get any updates, because founders are waiting on fortunes to change so they can give an up-beat assessment (and this always seems like it must be just around the next corner).
+Investors don’t get any updates, because founders are waiting on fortunes to change so they can give an upbeat assessment (and this always seems like it must be just around the next corner).

 Most tellingly, it has no momentum of its own.
 It atrophies.
 It only moves forward when the founders or investors really lean hard on it.
-And the progress when that happens is never in proportion to the investment of time and money put into it – working on it is like running in soft sand.
+And the progress, when that happens, is never in proportion to the investment of time and money - working on it is like running in soft sand.

-If you find yourself in this position, as a founder or as an investor, you have a difficult but important decision to make.
+If we find ourselves in this position, as a founder or as an investor, we have a difficult but important decision to make.

-It’s tempting to think of your venture as your child, an embodiment of yourself.
+It’s tempting to think of our startup as our child, an embodiment of our own ambition.
 Who wants to kill their baby?
-Maybe it’s just a phase sent to test your commitment?
+Maybe it’s just a phase sent to test our commitment?
 Maybe there is hope just over the horizon?
-After all, as Paul Graham said: “If you can just avoid dying, you get rich”.
+After all, in theory if we can just avoid dying we win.

-A much better metaphor for your venture, in my opinion, is to think of it as a rocket, with you as the pilot and passenger.
-You always start out aiming for the stars, with the intention of getting it into orbit, but few will make it that far.
-And, unless you can find another stage, once your momentum runs out it’s already over, whether you admit it yet or not.
+It seems nearly every early-stage founder thinks of their venture as a rocket ship (at least out loud!)
+This is often just bravado.
+But, even so it is actually a useful metaphor, if we think of it in practical terms.
+We always start out aiming for the stars, with the intention of getting it into orbit, but few will make it that far.
+And, unless we can find another booster stage to fire, once our momentum runs out it’s already over, however high we may be at the time and whether we acknowledge it yet or not.

-You need to consider all of the other potentially much more rewarding things you could be doing with the time and other resources that you are currently putting into a zombie venture.
-Or, take a meta view, and think about all of the successful start-ups that you and your team could be working with.
-They are almost all struggling to hire enough good people at the moment and would likely be pleased to have your experience.
+As soon as you admit that we are living dead, we need to consider all of the other potentially much more rewarding things we could be doing with the time and other resources that we are currently putting into a zombie venture.
+Or, take a meta view, and think about all of the successful startups that we could be working with instead.
+They are almost all constantly struggling to hire enough good people and would likely be delighted to have our experience.

 It’s a brave decision but a logical choice.
-The important thing to realise is that from this position it’s better to have already failed than to be continuing on as you currently are.
-You need to forget about the sunk cost and get your head around the opportunity cost of continuing.
+The important thing to realise is that from this position it’s better to have already failed than to be continuing on as we currently are.
+We need to forget about the sunk cost and get our head around the opportunity cost of continuing.

-So call it a day.
+So when it’s obvious we’re done, call it a day.
 Then get on with the next thing.